 School arrival and dismissal times will be announced prior to the start of each year based on district busing schedules.
-Once students have reached school they may not leave the school grounds without permission and supervision until dismissal. students are not to arrive more than 15 minutes prior to the start of school.
+Once students have reached school they may not leave the school grounds without permission and supervision until dismissal.

 All students are required to leave school promptly at the end of the school day.
-Students not picked up within 15 minutes of dismissal will automatically be checked into the Extended Day program, and parents will be charged the appropriate fees.
+Students not picked up within fifteen minutes of dismissal will automatically be checked into the Extended Day program, and parents will be charged the appropriate fees.
 Whenever a student is to be picked up or transported from school in anything other than the regular manner (car pool, Avail vehicle, walking, etc.), there must be notification from the parent or guardian in the school office.
 If there is not such parental notification, students will be sent home in the usual manner of transportation.